hyperledger/fabric/docs/source/cc_launcher.md

 Note that if no configured external builder claims a chaincode package, the peer will attempt to process the package as if it were created with the standard Fabric packaging tools such as the peer CLI or node SDK.

-**Note:** This is an advanced feature which unless your builders and launchers are simple enough, such as those used in the [basic asset transfer external chaincode Fabric sample](https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/asset-transfer-basic/chaincode-external), will likely require custom packaging of the peer image with everything your builders and launchers depend on.
+**Note:** This is an advanced feature which will likely require custom packaging of the peer image with everything your builders and launchers depend on unless your builders and launchers are simple enough, such as those used in the [basic asset transfer external chaincode Fabric sample](https://github.com/hyperledger/fabric-samples/blob/{BRANCH}/asset-transfer-basic/chaincode-external).
 For example, the following samples use `go` and `bash`, which are not included in the current official `fabric-peer` image.

 ## External builder model